 Now you will need to repeat the instructions above 2 more times so that you end up with 3 segments, each containing 4 wedges.

 “Building” your Mini Crochet Amish Puzzle Ball

 Take 2 of the segments.
-Slip one segment over the other so that they form a cross (above left).
+Slip one segment over the other so that they form a cross (below left).
 All the wedges should have their pointy bits towards the centre and the lids should all be on the outside of the ball.
-Take the third segment and slip it over the other two segments perpendicularly so that each of its wedges falls into one of the “gaps” formed by assembling the first 2 segments.
+Take the third segment and slip it over the other two segments perpendicularly so that each of its wedges falls into one of the “gaps” formed by assembling the first 2 segments (below right).

 I am well aware of the fact that the instructions for “building” the ball leave something to be desired, but you try explaining it in words!
 (If you can explain it better I would love to use your instructions instead, so leave me a comment!)
 But if you look at the pictures provided, you should be fine.
 And it IS a puzzle, after all, so have a bit of fun with it.

 If you REALLY get stuck, you can have a look at this little YouTube video by Elizzza.
 There’s a good demonstration of how to “build” the puzzle ball about 7 minutes in.